FRC-UK-dotcom/CODEx-Toolkit/README.md

 ## The filings repositories

-ixbrl files can be downloaded from one of three repositories:
+iXBRL files can be downloaded from one of three repositories:

 1. FCA: FCA
 2. CH: Companies House